Fred: The Show

 Fred: The Show (stylized as FЯED: THE SHOW) is an American comedy television series, created by Lucas Cruikshank that originally aired on Nickelodeon in the United States from January 16 to August 3, 2012.
 Lucas Cruikshank, Daniella Monet, Jake Weary, Siobhan Fallon Hogan, and Stephanie Courtney reprise their roles from Fred: The Movie and Fred 2: Night of the Living Fred.
 A series preview aired on January 16, 2012, and the show officially premiered on February 5, 2012.
-Fred: The Show came to production after the success of Fred 2: Night of the Living Fred.
-The show was cancelled after one season due to low ratings and poor reviews from critics.
-It is considered one of the worst television shows ever made, although it has developed a cult following.
+Fred: The Show came to production after the success of Night of the Living Fred.
+The show was cancelled after one season.

 Synopsis

-The show follows the adventures of Fred Figglehorn (Lucas Cruikshank) aged 17 years old in his daily life with crazy schemes and adventures.
+The show follows the adventures of Fred Figglehorn (Lucas Cruikshank), aged 16 years old, in his daily life with crazy schemes and adventures.